 To say with any sort of straight face that I was not nervous or really stressed about the idea would be a bold-faced lie.
 My support network was small and I had to really focus on hearing what the possibilities were, not the potential pitfalls or failures.
 The reality was going to be far better than any hypothetical negatives I conjured up.

 One major component to this transition rested in my subconscious.
 To change the way I worked, how I marketed my skillset, or left the safety of a large corporation, I was going to need to intently focus on my self-talk.
 I found that if we are not careful, all of our creativity and imagination is willingly offered to external problems for our customers with little, if any, left for ourselves.
 For this milestone to be met, I had to imagine a new me.
 I became a new kind of employee going to work that could achieve the same level of quality, but with a new mindset focused on my energy and a positivity that cannot be taken away.

-With my one-year anniversary barely behind me, I can honestly say I am the same person I was, but with a few welcomed changes.
+A few years later, I can honestly say I am the same person I was, but with a few welcomed changes.
 First, the small stuff bothers me less and less.
 Second, despite being a recognized specialist at what I do, I listen to the advice of others more than ever before.
 Third, by spending more and more time outside my comfort zone, my conversations have morphed into discussions about what I am learning at the moment beyond what I already know.